 Feather – When the plane of cleavage or fracture in a diamond is viewed at right angle to it, the appearance is often reminiscent of a feather.
 Thus, cleavage and fractures are often called feathers.

-Fire – Flashes of different spectrum colors seen in diamonds and other gemstones as the result of dispersion.
+Fire – Flashes of different spectrum colours seen in diamonds and other gemstones as the result of dispersion.

 Fissure – An elongated cavity in a diamond’s surface.
 It may or may not have occurred along the line where a cleavage reached the surface.

-Flaw – Any external or internal imperfection on a fashioned diamond; e.g., a feather, fissure, carbon spot, knot, etc. Some diamond men limit its use to internal faults only, using the term blemish for surface faults.
+Flaw – Any external or internal imperfection on a fashioned diamond; e.g., a feather, fissure, included crystals, knot, etc. Some limit its use to internal faults only, using the term blemish for surface faults.
 The terms “flaw” and “imperfection” are usually used interchangeably.

 FL or Flawless – The recommended term for a diamond without external or internal flaws or blemishes of any description when viewed by a trained eye under efficient illumination and under a corrected magnifier of not less than ten power; binocular magnification under dark-field illumination is preferred.
 The American Gem Society advocates the use of the term “flawless” by its members, while at the same time denying them the use of the term perfect.
 The Federal Trade Commission permits the use of the term “flawless” but only if a stone conforms to its definition of the word perfect, without reference to make or color.

 Fluorescence – The property of changing the wavelength of radiation to one in the visible range; for example, the visible wavelengths emitted by a material when excited by invisible radiation (such as X-rays, ultraviolet rays or cathode rays), as well as by certain visible wavelengths.
-It is exhibited by ruby, kunzite, yellow-green synthetic spinal, some diamonds and opals, and many other substances.
+It is exhibited by a variety of stones including diamond.

-Four C’s – A phrase coined for advertising purposes that sums up the numerous factors affecting diamond value into four categories: color, clarity, cutting, and carat weight.
+Four C’s – A phrase coined for advertising purposes that sums up the numerous factors affecting diamond value into four categories: colour, clarity, cutting, and carat weight.

 Fracture – The breaking or chipping of a stone along a direction other than a cleavage plane.